Celebrity star Betelgeuse is still full of surprises, even if it won't go supernova soon

 "It's still a really big deal when a supernova goes off.
 And this is our closest candidate.
 It gives us a rare opportunity to study what happens to stars like this before they explode," Joyce said.

-Discuss: Celebrity star Betelgeuse is smaller and closer to us than we knew
+Discuss: Celebrity star Betelgeuse is smaller and closer to us than we thought

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.